Do you want to know how to start a food blog and make money out of it to turn your culinary skills into the profitable business?

 5. Installing WordPress on Your Web Hosting

-Log in to your hosting account, you will see your domain name as a primary domain at the bottom of your hosting account.
+Log in to your hosting account, and you will see your domain name as a primary domain at the bottom of your hosting account.

 Now, click on the cPanel and choose WordPress.
 You can also use the Softaculous script installer tool.